LiteraturePro/MODNet/README.md

 # MODNet
 Docker version API for MODNet-model Human Matting

+> Convert images !

+The webapp is deployed Divio-Online here - https://modnet-stage.us.aldryn.io/

+The webapp is deployed Divio-Test here - https://modnet.us.aldryn.io/

+The webapp is deployed Heroku here - https://modnet.herokuapp.com/

+The webapp is deployed Aliyun Severless here -

+The webapp is deployed AWS Lambda here -

 - Original address of the project[MODNet](https://github.com/ZHKKKe/MODNet)
 - The project used by this version[MODNet Onnx](https://github.com/manthan3C273/MODNet/)